TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 - **Axis Titles**:
    - Label the x-axis as **"Pizza Category"**.
    - Label the y-axis as **"Revenue"**.

-#### Interpretation
-The Bar Chart highlights the revenue contribution of each pizza category.
-This visualization makes it easier to identify which categories are driving sales, enabling data-backed decisions to optimize resources and marketing campaigns. 📈🍕

 #### Step 3: Add a Slicer for Enhanced Interactivity